Online registration is now closed.

 Friday night social

 Join us at Bar Louie from 6 p.m. until 8 p.m. for hors d’oeuvres, drinks and lively conversation.
 Bar Louie is an eclectic, urban restaurant located just minutes from the Orange County UF/IFAS Extension.
 Ticket includes buffet-style appetizers and one drink ticket good for soda, domestic beer or house wine.
 Vegan/vegetarian options will be available.
-(Fee: $30)
+(Must register by 4/19/18.
+No refunds will be issued after this date.
+Fee: $30)

 Saturday presentations and workshops